GregoireDe/asustor-apps/README.md

 # asustor-apps

-Docker Apps for Asustor OS (ADM 4.X)
+Apps for Asustor OS (ADM 4.X)

 - FlareSolverr
 - Prowlarr
+- Ext Settings

 Downloadable using "App Central" application
 The folders also contains apk if you want to install manually.